 On May 11, 2023, the Company entered into a convertible debt agreement (the "May 11, 2023 Convertible Note") for \$25,000 with a holder.
 The outstanding principal balances together with the unpaid and accrued interest of these notes would be automatically converted upon the earlier of (i) an IPO of no less than \$7,000,000 gross proceeds (ii) a sale event of all or substantially all of the company's assets or a majority of its equity securities, (iii) Non- IPO financing by selling preferred stock in an equity offering other than an IPO or (iv) maturity date of May 11, 2026.
 If an IPO, sale event or Non-IPO financing occurred prior to May 11, 2026, a conversion price discount of 30% would be assessed.
 Otherwise at the maturity date a conversion price of \$11.50 per share would be assessed.
 These note accrues interest at 10% per annum, convertible to shares as previously described herein.
-The occurrence of any of the following would constitute an event of default: a) failure to pay when due any principal payment; b) voluntary bankruptcy or insolvency proceedings; c) involuntary bankruptcy or insolvency proceedings; d) judgements in excess of \$500,000; or e) defaults under other indebtedness.
+The occurrence of any of the following would constitute an event of default: a) failure to pay when due any principal payment; b) voluntary bankruptcy or insolvency proceedings; d) judgements in excess of \$500,000; or e) defaults under other indebtedness.
 Under these occurrences, the holder may declare all outstanding principal and interest payable to be immediately due and payable.

-All of the convertible notes had a contingent beneficial conversion feature.
-The value of this beneficial conversion feature had not yet been determined at December 31, 2022 since an IPO price had not been determined or an equity event had not occurred.
-A loss of \$2,261,581 was recorded on the Statement of Operations for the three months and six months ended June 30, 2023 for the discount given to the convertible debt holders.
+A loss was recorded to account for the discount given to convertible noteholders as provided by their convertible note agreements.
+Upon the settlement of the notes, a loss of \$2,261,581 was recorded on the Statement of Operations for the three months and six months ended June 30, 2023 for the discount given to the convertible debt holders.